frossano/frossano.github.io/index.md

 ## Education
 2000 - 2003 <br>
-Università di Bologna, Degree in Electrionic Engineering, 103/110
+Università di Bologna, Degree in Electronic Engineering, 103/110

 2003 - 2007 <br>
-Università di Bologna, Master Degree in Electrionic Engineering for Biomedical Application, 106/110
+Università di Bologna, Master Degree in Electronic Engineering for Biomedical Application, 106/110

 2006-2007 <br>
 Research internship for Master Thesis at KTH Royal Institute of Technology in Stockholm.